cesarm1987/cesarm1987/README.md

 • Salesforce Developer Certified

-• Experience creating scripts in Linux distribution such as Debian and CentOS7
+• Experience creating scripts in Linux distributions such as Debian and CentOS7

-• Experience creating automating scripts for Juniper and Cisco devices.
+• Experience creating automating scripts for Juniper and Cisco devices

-• Professional sense of urgency.
+• Professional sense of urgency

-• Able to manage successfully multiple responsibilities in highly demanding settings.
+• Able to manage successfully multiple responsibilities in highly demanding settings

-• Organized and structured worker, focused on quality, detail and problem solving.
+• Organized and structured worker, focused on quality, detail and problem solving

-• Proactive learner, always willing to improve and teach others.
+• Proactive learner, always willing to improve and teach others

-• Ability to adapt to changes easily.
+• Ability to adapt to changes easily

 #### Where to find me